atrocore/atrocore/docs/02.data-exchange/02.export-feeds/docs.md

 **CSV and Excel:**

 - **Header Row** – when enabled, column names are included in the first row.
 Enabled by default for Excel.
 - **Has Multiple Sheets** – enables multi-sheet Excel export.
-Requires the [Synchronization](../03.synchronization/docs.md) module.
-See [Multi-Sheet Excel Export](../03.synchronization/docs.md#multi-sheet-excel-export).
+Requires the [Synchronization](https://store.atrocore.com/en/synchronization/20124) module.

 CSV-specific: